edu LIBRARY

 2. Get a camera

-And not a phone camera or webcam.
-Very few of those are of high enough quality not to look like phone or webcam photos, and those sorts of photos don’t make you look serious.
+It shouldn’t be a phone camera or webcam.
+Very few of cell phones are of high enough quality, and those sorts of photos don’t make you look serious.
 It doesn’t have to be a professional camera, but taking pictures should be its primary purpose.
+Newer cell phones with HD settings – as long as the HD settings are used – may work.

 3. Get a clean space